Red Sox vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have gone 33-29 in games they were listed as the moneyline favorite (winning 53.2% of those games).
+- The Red Sox have been the moneyline favorite 63 total times this season.
+They've gone 33-30 in those games.

-- The implied moneyline probablility for this matchup gives the Red Sox a 60% chance to win.
+- Based on this game's moneyline, the Red Sox's implied win probability is 53.5%.

-- Boston has played in 139 games with an over/under set, and have combined with its opponents to go over the total 74 times (74-61-4).
+- Boston has had an over/under set by oddsmakers 140 times, and have combined with opponents to go over the total in 75 of those games (75-61-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!